-So let’s talk first about the benefits of consuming this wonderful fruit called grapefruit.
-A grapefruit is full of nutrients, low in calories and contain two vital vitamins that are useful for the body, vitamins A and C. Many studies have found that it supports healthy skin and can lower the risk of many diseases.
-It also helps in weight loss and therefore recommended to be consumed as part of a diet regimen in the morning as breakfast.
+So let’s talk first about the benefits of consuming this excellent fruit called grapefruit.
+Grapefruit is full of nutrients, low in calories, and contains two vital vitamins that are useful for the body, vitamins A and C. Many studies have found that it supports healthy skin and can lower the risk of many diseases.
+It also helps in weight loss and therefore is recommended to be consumed as part of a diet regimen in the morning as breakfast.

-As a popular food and a staple in many household, it is also recommended not to be consumed when taking certain medications.
+As a popular food and a staple in any household, it is also recommended not to consume certain medications.
 For people who suffer from acid reflux, it can increase heartburn issues.
-Because of its potassium content, it can be harmful to people with kidney issues as the excess in potassium can be fatal.
+Because its potassium content can be harmful to people with kidney issues as the excess in potassium can be fatal.

 As stated in an article at medicalnewstoday.com, one study found that a diet supplemented with fresh red grapefruit positively influences blood lipid levels, especially triglycerides.
 Researchers concluded that the addition of fresh red grapefruit to the diet could be beneficial for people with atherosclerosis wanting to lower their high lipid levels, especially triglycerides.’

-In one study, those who consumed 4069 mg of potassium per day had a 49% lower risk of death from ischemic heart disease compared with those who consumed less potassium (about 1000 mg per day).
-High potassium intakes are also associated with a reduced risk of stroke, protection against loss of muscle mass, preservation of bone mineral density and reduction in the formation of kidney stones.
-Increasing potassium intake is also important for lowering blood pressure because of its powerful vasodilation effects.
+In one study, those who consumed 4069 mg of potassium per day had a 49% lower risk of death from ischemic heart disease than those who consumed less potassium (about 1000 mg per day).
+High potassium intakes are also associated with a reduced risk of stroke, protection against loss of muscle mass, preservation of bone mineral density, and reduction in the formation of kidney stones.
+Increasing potassium intake is also essential for lowering blood pressure because of its powerful vasodilation effects.

-As far as digestion, because of its high water content and its fiber content, grapefruit helps at preventing constipation and promotes regularity for a healthy digestive tract.
-It is also known as a great fruit to have on hand to prevent hydration.
-Grapefruit works as an anti-inflammatory and is therefore helpful with chest congestion, rheumatoid arthritis, lupus and other inflammatory disorders.
-It may also be helpful in the treatment of osteoarthritis.
+As far as digestion, because of its high water content and fiber content, grapefruit helps prevent constipation and promotes regularity for a healthy digestive tract.
+It is also known as a great fruit to have on hand to avoid hydration.
+Grapefruit works as an anti-inflammatory and is therefore helpful with chest congestion, rheumatoid arthritis, lupus, and other inflammatory disorders.
+It may also be beneficial in the treatment of osteoarthritis.

 Furthermore, with fruits, there are consumption pros and cons.
 You can certainly read more about it by checking the links located in the reference section.
-Lastly, grapefruit is should be stored at room temperature and away from direct sunlight.
-When buying grapefruits, it is recommended to choose one that is heavy in size and has a little spring when squeezed.
+Lastly, grapefruit should be stored at room temperature and away from direct sunlight.
+When buying grapefruits, it is recommended to choose heavy in size and has a little spring when squeezed.
 Grapefruit is very easy to be consumed.
-It can be eating sliced in a fruits salad, or by itself, it is also great when juiced and is a great addition to smoothies.
+It can be eaten sliced in a fruits salad or by itself; it is also great when juiced and is an excellent addition to smoothies.

-To enjoy quick and easy grapefruit snack try adding a small amount of organic sugar, brown sugar or even coconut palm sugar to reduce the citrus sour taste it may have.
+To enjoy a quick and easy grapefruit snack, try adding a small amount of organic sugar, brown sugar, or even coconut palm sugar to reduce the sour citrus taste it may have.